 "No!
 I just…" Buffy sighed.
 "It's bad enough that I have to compete against another Slayer now.
 How am I supposed to compete with another Slayer who has a bunch of spiffy mutant helpers to throw at all her problems?"

 And this was why Giles thought that Watchers should be assigned in pairs - one male and one female - or work more closely with local talent.
-He knew how to kill dozens of species of demons, but when it came to helping Buffy untangle her problems, he was completely out of his depth.
+He knew how to kill dozens of species of demons, but when it came to helping Buffy untangle her social and emotional problems, he was completely out of his depth.
 Then again… perhaps one of the things he'd learned dealing with Buffy herself could help his Slayer now?
 "One of those 'spiffy mutant helpers' used to be a good friend of yours.
 And another wanted to be your friend at one point.
 Perhaps if you tried talking to them in a non-adversarial manner…" He trailed off as Buffy stared at him blankly.
 "Be nice to them and maybe they won't try to replace you with Kendra."

 After pondering that for a moment, Buffed nodded.
 "That makes sense.
 You know, maybe if I'm lucky I can catch all of them together tomorrow.
 Kendra owes me some answers about what she did with Angel, and I can talk to the others and score mutie points at the same time!
 It's perfect!"